rickyfuk/uwbootscamphomework5/README.md

     | Any time after the hour  | Green |

 5. The users can enter the any text in the text area and press "save button" (at the right end of thetext area) to save the item
+6. The color of the text area will change base on the real time. (i.e. if the user stay on the website, tie color of the block will change in the same day)
+7. The day will change to next day after 12AM if the user select the same day.